Tetsuya (musician): Solo career and other work

 In 2001, Tetsuya started a solo career under the name "Tetsu69".
 His solo material was then released under the name Tetsu from 2006 to 2009.
 On December 1, 2009, he changed his stage name from "Tetsu" to "Tetsuya".

 In 2019, Tetsuya started the fashion brand Stealth Stell'a, for which he is the creative director.
 He explained that he is involved in every aspect of the label and only products that he personally approves are released.
 A lifestyle brand called Stellage was also launched.
 The music equipment brand Stella Gear was launched on October 3, 2023.

 On April 1, 2023, Tetsuya announced the formation of a L'Arc-en-Ciel cover band called Like-an-Angel (also written as "Like〜an〜Angel" or "Like-ən-Angel").
 He explained that L'Arc-en-Ciel is only active once every few years due to the members having other projects.
 Because his solo activities are mostly vocal, Tetsuya said he does not have the opportunity to play bass live.
 "If I play L'Arc songs only once every few years, it takes time and rehabilitation to recall them.
 If I play in a copy band, I can smoothly get into it when L'Arc starts to move."
 The other members, vocalist Jekyll, Vivid guitarist Reno and Matenrou Opera drummer Hibiki, were not revealed until their first concert at Daikanyama Unit on May 30.
-Jekyll, who can not speak Japanese, writes the lyrics out in rōmaji in order to memorize them.
+Jekyll, who cannot speak Japanese, writes the lyrics out in rōmaji in order to memorize them.
 He also said he has people translate the lyrics so he can understand their meaning and therefore sing them with feeling.
 Guitarist Saki made her debut with the band at a Hibiya Open-Air Concert Hall concert on October 7, 2023, which also saw La'cryma Christi guitarist Hiro stand in for Reno.
 Like-an-Angel held their first tour between September and October 2024, with former L'Arc-en-Ciel drummer Sakura sitting in with the band for "I'm So Happy" at the final show.
-Their first original song, "Angel Beside You", will be released on June 4, 2025.
+Their first original song, "Angel Beside You", was released on June 4, 2025.